roscopeco/mame/README.md

 Please note that this is specific fork for Homebrew computers.

+Makefile has been patched to build homebrew build by default.

+ROMs directory contain needed roms since they are freely available anyway.

-To build use :
+To build just use :

 ```
-make TARGET=hb
+make -j9
 ```

 Usage example :